kevinslin/seed-xkcd/vault/xkcd.whites-of-their-eyes.md

   license: Creative Commons 2.5
 ---
 ![Don't fire until you see through the fragile facade to the human being within.](https://imgs.xkcd.com/comics/whites_of_their_eyes.png)
+> "Whites of Their Eyes", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[A Revolutionary War soldier gives orders to two others hunkered down behind a rock]]